LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 	Member join event received from: 2fd4ce8bff6a with role backend
 ```
    They are available in the files
     -  /logs/task3/serf_logs/serf.txt

+       ​

 ### <a name="paragraph5"></a>Task 4: Use a template engine to easily generate configuration files

 > There are several ways to generate a configuration file from variables
-  in a dynamic fashion.
+>   in a dynamic fashion.
 In this lab we decided to use `NodeJS` and
-  `Handlebars` for the template engine.
+>   `Handlebars` for the template engine.
-  In our case our template is the `HAProxy` configuration file in which
+>   In our case our template is the `HAProxy` configuration file in which
-  we put placeholders written in the template language.
+>   we put placeholders written in the template language.
 Our data model
-  is the data provided by the handler scripts of `Serf`.
+>   is the data provided by the handler scripts of `Serf`.
 And the
-  resulting document coming out of the template engine is a
+>   resulting document coming out of the template engine is a
-  configuration file that HA proxy can understand where the placeholders
+>   configuration file that HA proxy can understand where the placeholders
-  have been replaced with the data.
+>   have been replaced with the data.

-**Deliverables**:
+<b>Deliverables</b>:

-1. __You probably noticed when we added `xz-utils`, we have to rebuild
+1. <b>You probably noticed when we added `xz-utils`, we have to rebuild
    the whole image which took some time.
 What can we do to mitigate
    that?
 Take a look at the Docker documentation on
    [image layers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#images-and-layers).
    Tell us about the pros and cons to merge as much as possible of the
    command.
-In other words, compare:__
+In other words, compare:</b>

 ```
   RUN command 1